OleFredrik1/masterthesis/README.md

 ### `/Data manipulations/TransformedData`

 This is the folder where the notebooks in the `/Data manipulations/Notebooks` store the datasets that have been normalized and converted.
-Note: this folder is now empty, but the normalized data can be found at TBD.
+Note: this folder is now empty, but the normalized data can be found at [https://doi.org/10.5281/zenodo.6568980](https://doi.org/10.5281/zenodo.6568980).

 ### `/Data manipulations/build_project.sh`